Olivia Dean: 2017–2024: Career beginnings and Messy

 Dean began writing songs at age 16, teaching herself the guitar and piano.
-She performed at her graduation concert, which attracted the attention of Emily Braham, whom she hired as her manager.
+At age 17, she put on street performances on the South Bank, barely making enough money to buy dinner.
+Dean performed at her high school graduation concert, which attracted the attention of Emily Braham of Yo&Co, whom she hired as her manager.
 Braham got Dean into an audition with Rudimental, who hired Dean as a backing vocalist.
 Dean has said that she was not good in the position as she often sang the melody instead of the harmony.
-Her first show was at the Sziget Festival in Hungary, in 2017, before a crowd of 16,000.
+In 2017, Dean performed her first show at the Sziget Festival in Hungary before a crowd of 16,000.
+In August 2018, upon the death of Aretha Franklin, Dean uploaded to YouTube a cover version of "(You Make Me Feel Like) A Natural Woman", written by Carole King and Gerry Goffin and performed by Franklin, which she stated was her favourite song of all time.